Thinking about going on a food tour with Devour Tours Madrid? Here’s what you need to know to get the most out of the experience.

 How to Book Your Devour Tours Ticket

 You can book your ticket online at the Devour Tours website.
 They have a calendar of dates available.
 Make sure to book at least a week ahead of time as activities fill up.

-Once you attend one tour, you’ll receive a special discount code for future tours.
+Once you attend one tour, you’ll receive a special discount code for future tours in other locations.
 There are also gift certificates available in case you want to add this experience to your birthday wish list.